paglobal/augmented-tabflow/README.md

 ### Now

-- custom color scheme for tab group spaces
-- add color scheme across all pages
-- change active tab to correspond to current tab space
-- new tab groups should correspond to current tab space
-- restore certain pieces of state such as user's `currentSession` from local storage on `onUpdated` callback -
+- restore certain pieces of state such as user's `currentSession` from local storage on `onUpdated` callback
 - add `Grouping Options` for tabs and tab groups to reduce clutter (ie. add to some other tab group or a `New Tab Group` or even ungrouping or pinning it)

 ### Later